mahaplatform/maha-logos/README.md

 # maha-logos
-Maha Software Logos in CSS
+All of the Maha Software Logos in CSS